Tips for Cleaning Up Your U-M Google Account

 Use Google Takeout to export your Gmail data from U-M Google to another non-university storage solution or personal device.
 Refer to Getting Started With Google Takeout for instructions on using the tool.

-You can also use Google Takeout Transfer to copy all your email in Gmail to a personal (non-UM) Google account.
+You can also use Google Takeout Transfer to copy all your Gmail emails to a personal (non-UM) Google account.
 Refer to Getting Started With Google Takeout Transfer for more details.

 Clean Up Your Google Photos

-The photos and videos in your Google Photos library are separate from the photos and videos in your Google Drive.
+The photos and videos in your Google Photos library are separate from those in your Google Drive.
 They still count against your storage limit and need to be cleaned up.

 Transfer photos and videos to another account

-If you have photos and videos that are personal/private (not related to university business) and you’d like to keep them, it is strongly recommended that you transfer this data to a personal, non-UM storage service or personal computer for safekeeping.
-There are two methods to transfer your data: Using Partner Sharing (only works with another Google account) or Google Takeout (works for anywhere you want to store photos).
+If you have personal or private photos and videos (i.e., unrelated to university business) that you’d like to keep, it is strongly recommended that you transfer this data to a personal, non-UM storage service or a personal computer for safekeeping.
+(In general, you should not be storing your personal and private photos/videos within U-M Google.)
+There are three methods to transfer your data:

 Using Partner Sharing